varnish/varnish-wiki/source/content/tutorials/varnish/vcl.rst

 way to go!:)

 Getting past your fears of coding and learning VCL is considered by us a good choice because writing or modifying VCL can help you understand Varnish better.
-Infact it will give you the independence to do whatever you want with your varnish (at your wok risk ofcourse!)
+In fact it will give you the independence to do whatever you want with your varnish (at your wok risk ofcourse!)
 As you already know, many high-profile websites use varnish, and if you really take your VCL to the next level, you will be taking a big step